shen123shen/MDI-Net-main/README.md

 BUSI (breast ultrasound, 399 images for training.113 images for validation, and 118 images for testing)

-CVC-ClinicDB (colorectal cancer, 367 images for training, 123images for validation, and 122 images for testing) The dataset path may look like:
+CVC-ClinicDB (colorectal cancer, 367 images for training, 123images for validation, and 122 images for testing) The dataset path may look like:\

-'''
-/The Dataset Path\
+`/The Dataset Path\
  ├── ISIC-2018\
   │ ├── Train_Folder\
    │ │ ├── img\